-The Kansas Forest Resource Assessment and Strategy helps focus and leverage limited financial resources to address seven priority issues that threaten or benefit the state’s 5.2 million acres of rural, community, and agro-forests.
+The Kansas Forest Resource Assessment and Strategy helps focus and leverage limited financial resources to address seven priority issues that threaten or benefit the state’s 4.5 million acres of rural and community forests, shelterbelts and trees.
 Our forest action plan is organized around strategies to address three Issues that Threaten Kansas Forest Health (Wildfire Risk, Forest Health Threats, Loss of Forest Land) and four Forest Resource Benefits and Services (Water Quality and Quantity, Biodiversity and Wildlife Habitat, Forest and Agroforestry Ecosystems, Economic Benefits of Woodlands).
 Each strategy identifies priority landscapes where the issue will be addressed and also notes corresponding national objectives, applicable USDA Forest Service State and Private Programs, necessary fiscal resources to address the issues, and performance measures to determine success.

 Restoring biodiversity and wildlife habitat and sustaining healthy working woodlands